OctoPrint/plugins.octoprint.org/_plugins/astroprint.md

 Use the free [AstroPrint Mobile](https://www.astroprint.com/products/p/astroprint-mobile) app (iOS & Android) to connect to your OctoPi.
 You can connect from anywhere: local network, out-of-network wifi, or via your phone's data network.
 The Mobile app lets you monitor prints, start/stop prints, search and print from Thingiverse, check out your printing stats, save files in the cloud, slice files in the cloud, and more.

-## AstroPrint Desktop

-You can access your OctoPi from [AstroPrint Desktop](https://www.astroprint.com/products/p/astroprint-desktop) software as well.
-At the time of this writing, we only offer cloud connected functionality.
-Local Network functionality will be released soon.
-After plating, duplicating, resizing, slicing, etc on AstroPrint Desktop, you can print wirelessly to any of (or all of) your OctoPi, and monitor the progress of the print.

 ## AstroPrint.com Web Portal

 In addition to using Mobile and Desktop, you'll be able to access your OctoPi from any web enabled device by logging in at [AstroPrint.com](https://www.astroprint.com).
 You can also access 3rd party applications here to do things like:  Cloud based file repair, print queuing, and more.

 ## Other Applications

 Via AstroPrint APIs, some developers are adding the ability to print from their apps directly to 3D printers.
-You'll be able to print directly to your printer from websites like the [NIH 3D Print Exchange](https://3dprint.nih.gov/), [Watertight](https://watertight.com/), and [3DaGoGo](https://www.3dagogo.com).
+You'll be able to print directly to your printer from websites like the [NIH 3D Print Exchange](https://3dprint.nih.gov/), [3DaGoGo](https://www.3dagogo.com) and [TinkerCad](https://www.tinkercad.com).
 You’ll also be able to print-from-app from apps like [Toy Maker](https://toymaker.astroprint.com).

 Happy Printing!<br>